ola-owo/bf-seizure-detection/README.md

 # blackfynn-seizure-detection
 Before running anything, make sure all of the correct settings and patient-specific data are set in `settings.py`.

 This pipeline provides automated seizure detection of EEG data that is hosted on Blackfynn.
-It is adapted from an [old pipeline](https://github.com/sbaldassano/blackfynnPipeline) that was made for Blackfynn's Matlab API.
+It is adapted from an [old pipeline](https://github.com/sbaldassano/blackfynnPipeline) that was made for a previous version of the Blackfynn API.

-Two seizure detectors are included: a random forest classifier and a line length detector. `pipeline.py` and `lineLength.py` can be run to use either of these classifiers to predict seizures along an entire EEG TimeSeries.
+Two seizure detectors are included: a random forest classifier and a line length detector. `pipeline.py` and `lineLength.py` can be run to use either of these classifiers to predict seizures along an entire TimeSeries.
 In addition, `cron.py` can be used for real-time seizure detection.

 ## Random Forest Classifier
-Usage: `pipeline.py ptName [annotate [startTime [endTime]]`
+Usage: `pipeline.py ptName [annotate [startTime [endTime]]]`

 `pipeline.py` automatically downloads clips from patient `ptName` and trains the classifier<sup>[1](#note-1)</sup> (stored in `liveAlgo/`).
 If `annotate` is specified, the script tests the TimeSeries for seizures between `startTime` and `endTime`.